wenbin-lin/wenbin-lin.github.io/index.md

 ## About me

-I am Wenbin Lin. a second year PhD student in School of Software, Tsinghua University.
+I am Wenbin Lin, a second year PhD student in School of Software, Tsinghua University.
 My advisor is Prof. [Feng Xu](http://xufeng.site/).
-Previously, I obtained my bachelor's degree in Department of Automation at Tsinghua University in 2020.
+Previously, I obtained my bachelor's degree from Department of Automation, Tsinghua University in 2020.

 My research focuses on 3D vision and graphics, especially 3D reconstruction, performance capture and so on.